(888) 448-0302 Talk to a recovery specialist 24/7

 Virginia

-In Virginia, there are laws in place for the involuntary treatment of anyone suffering from AUD or SUD as long as they pose a danger to themselves or others.
+In Virginia, there are laws for involuntary treatment of anyone suffering from AUD or SUD as long as they pose a danger to themselves or others.

 Washington